vipin8797/47-MongoDB-with-Express/README.md

 | Creating our Model(chat) | 24-Jan             | Method_override   |
 | Initialize Chat Database | 24-Jan             | Express           |
 | CRUD Operations        |                     |                   |

+dev2 added Error handling using try and catch block and ExpressError class . dev3 add Error handling using asyncWrap instead of try and catch and ExpressError class and also handled db commands erro using ExpresError class.